da1rren/planetwide-building-society/README.md

 ```

 ## Sample Mutations

+See the graphql docs https://graphql.org/learn/queries/#mutations

-Adds a transaction to memberwith the Id "QWNjb3VudAppMQ=="
+### Adds a transaction to a member

 ```graphql
 mutation addTransaction {